 Drug companies push their anti-depressant offerings as a cure.
 One camp believes oxytocin hormone (released from the brain) delivered in a form like Pitocin used to induce labor may be the answer when served up as a nasal spray.
 The Spanish National Institute of Toxicology (NIT) warns that the language used to describe the anti-depressant Seroxat (paroxetine) known as the “anti-shyness pill” may lead to its overuse or incorrect use with children, teens, and young adults.

 Others advocate for counseling as the answer for extreme shyness that results in social phobia.
 Are these wise approaches for the shy child?
-In spite of her unwillingness to talk to her Uncle Steve, as a child Annie related well to her girlfriends, and by junior high to males and family members without any intervention.
+In spite of her unwillingness to talk to her Uncle Steve, as a child Annie related well to her girlfriends.
+By junior high she spoke males and family members without any intervention.
 New situations and making new friends were a bit more problematic for Annie, but once over the initial hump and engaged, she added new peers to her friend list readily.

 Do you recall being painfully shy as a child?
 Did you outgrow it?
 Or, would you classify yourself as a social phobic.
 Would you, like some experts in the field, define your aversion to social situations a mental illness?